Ventura (Anderson .Paak album): Background

 In May 2018, Dr. Dre leaked the title to Paak's third album, Oxnard Ventura during an Instagram livestream.
 However, the title of his third album was later changed to Oxnard.
 Paak has stated in interviews that Dre let him have more freedom with the production on Ventura, following the more tightly produced Oxnard.
 In a March 2019 interview for Esquire, he said, "[Dre] let me have a lot of leeway on Ventura.
 He was like, it seems like you got it.
 I spread my wings on the production and on the writing and on these collaborations".
 The album was released on April 12, 2019, just six months after his last full-length album, Oxnard, which Paak wrote and recorded at the same time.

 Promotion

 The album's lead single, "King James", was released on March 15, 2019.
 The song was produced by Callum and Kiefer.
+It was the 39th-best-performing single on the Tokio Hot 100 in 2019.
 The album's second single, "Make It Better" featuring Smokey Robinson, was released on April 4, 2019.
 The song was produced by Anderson .Paak, Fredwreck, and The Alchemist.